Cost Saving Design Thinking for Startups

 Design thinking involves continuous testing and improvement.
 Iteratively refine your product based on user feedback and insights, which is more cost-effective than trying to get everything perfect from the start.

-Real-World Examples of Cost-Saving Design Thinking
+Real-World Examples of Cost-Saving Design Thinking:

 To better illustrate cost-saving design thinking in action, let’s look at a couple of real-world examples: